anafdal/anafdal.github.io/resume.md

  <br />
 ### PROFESSIONAL SUMMARY

-Purdue Graduate student with a focus in Virtual Reality and Data Visualization at the Computer Graphics Technology program.
-Has a strong mathematical background and is experienced with data analysis.
-Is interested in further developing her skills in VR and Data Science.
+Purdue Graduate student with a focus in Immersive Analytics and Data Visualization at the Computer Graphics Technology program.
+Has a strong mathematical background and is experienced with Data Science.
+Is interested in further developing her skills in Mixed Reality and Data Science.

 ---